cassieeric/python_crawler/bilibili_decryte/README.md

 # Introduction
-This folder is mainly used to store bilibili website auto decryte scripts.
+This folder is mainly used to store Bilibili website auto_decryte scripts.

 # Environment
 1. Third server: https://2captcha.com/